Risk Factors Dashboard

 We are subject to extensive government regulation, which could cause us to incur significant liabilities or restrict our business activities.

 Regulatory requirements could cause us to incur significant liabilities and operating expenses and could restrict our business activities.
 We are subject to local, state and federal statutes and rules regulating, among other things, certain developmental matters, building and site design, the availability of water and matters concerning the protection of health, safety and the environment.
 Our operating costs may be increased by governmental regulations, such as building permit allocation ordinances and impact and other fees and taxes, which may be imposed to defray the cost of providing certain governmental services and improvements.
 Other governmental regulations, such as building moratoriums and “no growth” or “slow growth” initiatives may be adopted in communities that have developed rapidly, which may cause delays in new home communities or otherwise restrict our business activities, resulting in reductions in our revenues.
-Other governmental regulations, such as building moratoriums and “no growth” or “slow growth” initiatives, which may be adopted in communities that have developed rapidly, may cause delays in new home communities or otherwise restrict our business activities, resulting in reductions in our revenues.
 Any delay or refusal from government agencies to grant us necessary licenses, permits and approvals could have an adverse effect on our financial condition and results of operations.

 Our activities and disclosures related to sustainability expose us to risks.

-Our 2023 Sustainability Report is available on our website.
+At the same time, an increasing number of stakeholders, lawmakers and regulators have expressed or pursued contrary views, policy, and investment expectations with respect to sustainability matters, which may expose us to additional legal, financial or reputational risks.
+If our sustainability practices, commitments or disclosures do not meet, or are perceived not to meet, evolving regulatory, investor and other stakeholder expectations and standards, our reputation, our ability to attract or retain employees, and our attractiveness as an investment or business partner could be negatively affected.
 If our sustainability practices or disclosures do not meet, or are perceived not to meet, evolving regulatory, investor and other stakeholder expectations and standards, our reputation, our ability to attract or retain employees, and our attractiveness as an investment or business partner could be negatively affected.
-Similarly, our failure, or perceived failure, to pursue or fulfill any sustainability-focused goals, targets, or objectives, to comply with ethical, environmental, or other standards, regulations, or expectations, or to satisfy various reporting standards with respect to these matters, within the timelines we announce, or at all, could adversely affect our business or reputation, as well as expose us to government enforcement actions and private litigation.
 While we monitor a broad range of sustainability matters, we cannot be certain that we will manage such matters successfully, or that we will successfully meet the expectations of regulators, investors, employees, customers and other stakeholders.

 We may be subject to significant potential liabilities as a result of construction defect, product liability and warranty claims made against us.